The Perfumed Garden: Chapter 1: The Man of Quality

 Nefzawi adds that a man worthy of praise is anxious to please women.
 He takes care of his appearance; he is truthful and sincere; he is brave and generous; he can be trusted; he is a good conversationalist.
 However, he does not boast about his relationship with other women.

-To illustrate all this, the author tells the story of Bahloul, a buffoon who managed to make love to Hamdonna, the daughter of the King and the wife of the Grand Vizir.
+To illustrate all this, the author tells the story of Bahloul, a buffoon who managed to have sex with Hamdonna, the daughter of the King and the wife of the Grand Vizir.
 He first seduced her with his words.
 He then showed her his erected penis, which was strong and large.
-Upon doing this, she desired him and they made love.
+Upon doing this, she desired him and they had sex.
 After they had climaxed, he kissed her lips and her breasts and then gave her cunnilingus.
 By that time, Bahloul was stiff again.
-They made love a second time; and then, when they had both climaxed, a third time.
+They had sex a second time; and then, when they had both climaxed, a third time.

 Chapter 2: The Woman of Quality

 A woman of high sexual quality, according to Nefzawi, has a perfect waist and is plump and lusty.
 She has black hair, large black eyes, an elegant nose, and vermilion lips.
 Her breath is of pleasant odour.
 Her breasts are full and firm.
 Her vulva does not emit a bad smell.
 Her hips are large.
 Her hands and her feet are of striking elegance.

 Furthermore, she speaks and laughs rarely.
 Nefzawi adds that she never leaves the house and that she is not treacherous.
-If her husband shows his intention to make love, she complies with it.
+If her husband shows his intention to have sex, she complies with it.
 She assists him in his affairs.
 She does not complain or cry much.
 When her husband is downhearted, she shares his troubles.
 In public, she hides her secret parts and does not let anyone see them.
 She always dresses well and avoids showing her husband what might be repugnant to him.

-At this point, the author tells the story of Dorerame, a slave who enjoyed making love with the most beautiful and well-born young women of his time, even if they belonged to other men.
+At this point, the author tells the story of Dorerame, a slave who enjoyed having sex with the most beautiful and well-born young women of his time, even if they belonged to other men.
 It is the longest story of The Perfumed Garden.
 We learn various things.
 For example, a woman says that a well-born lady could remain as long as six months without sex.
 We also learn that women can be very dangerous: he concludes this second chapter by saying that the moral of this tale is that "a man who falls in love with a woman imperils himself, and exposes himself to the greatest troubles."

 Chapter 3: The Unattractive Man

-Men who are misshapen, whose member is short, who do not make love with vigour or in a manner that gives women enjoyment, who skip foreplay, who are quick to discharge their sperm and leave their partner right after the ejaculation, are men who are held in contempt by women.
+Men who are misshapen, whose member is short, who do not have sex with vigour or in a manner that gives women enjoyment, who skip foreplay, who are quick to discharge their sperm and leave their partner right after the ejaculation, are men who are held in contempt by women.

 Men who lie, who cannot be trusted, who conceal to their wives what they have been doing, except their adulterous affairs, are also men worthy of contempt.